 - The student is responsible for the behavior of the service animal or emotional support animals, even when the student is not present in the living space.

-- The student is responsible for providing appropriate care for the service animal or emotional support animal at all times, including the clean-up and disposal of any waste.
-Animal waste or bags containing animal waste cannot be placed in garbage chutes or common area trash cans.
+- The student is responsible for providing appropriate care for the service animal or emotional support animal at all times, including regular flea and tick treatments, as well as the clean-up and disposal of any waste, whether indoor or outdoor.
+Animal waste or bags containing animal waste cannot be placed in garbage chutes or common area trash cans, and should be taken directly to dumpsters only.

 - The service animal or emotional support animal may not be disruptive to the community.
 Disruptive animals may be removed.